 It may sound impossible, but an ultrasound uses high-frequency sound waves to capture images from your uterus.
-When you come to us, a registered sonographer will administer the ultrasound and a radiologist will review the results.
+When you come to us, a licensed medical professional will administer the ultrasound and review the results.

 The sonographer will put a gel-like substance on your stomach.
 Then, an instrument called a transducer is rubbed over the gel.
 It records the echoes of the sound waves that bounce back.
 You cannot hear the sound waves, but you can view the image it creates on a computer screen.

 A pregnancy test alone will not give you the information you need about your pregnancy.
 Ultrasound confirms the pregnancy and also reveals how far along you are, where the pregnancy is located, and if the embryo is continuing to grow.